nais/doc/docs/auth/entra-id/how-to/login.md

 If the `Authorization` header is missing or empty, the employee is unauthenticated.

-Return an appropriate HTTP status code to the frontend, and redirect the citizen's user agent to the [login endpoint]:
+Return an appropriate HTTP status code to the frontend, and redirect the employee's user agent to the [login endpoint]:

 ```
 https://<ingress>/oauth2/login